 Callaway Chair of Law Emeritus Ronald L. Carlson was featured on WUGA-FM regarding the fate of Georgia's "heartbeat law" following the U.S. Supreme Court's decision in Dobbs v.
 Jackson.
 The segment titled "Supreme Court Ruling Returns Abortion Law to States: What is Next for Georgia" was produced by Kate Regan and published 6/24/22.

-University Professor & Kilpatrick Chair of Corporate Finance and Securities Law Usha Rodrigues was featured in The New York Times regarding her thoughts on special purpose acquisition companies.
-The article titled "Trump Takes Advantage of Wall Street Fad to Bankroll New Venture" was written by David Enrich, Matthew Goldstein and Shane Goldmacher and published 10/21/21.
+Interim UGA Vice Provost for Academic Affairs, University Professor & Kilpatrick Chair of Corporate Finance and Securities Law Usha Rodrigues was featured in a Bloomberg article regarding the future of special purpose acquisition companies.
+The article titled "The SPAC Era Comes to a Whimpering End" was written by Bailey Lipschultz and Katherine Burton and was published 6/24/22.

 Assistant Professor Thomas E. Kadri was featured in the National Journal regarding individual privacy rights and the digital data sales industry.
 The article titled "Dems scramble to protect health data" was written by Philip Athey and Erin Durkin and was published 6/22/22.

 Dean Peter B. "Bo" Rutledge and UGA student Sawyer M. Bradford published "Arbitration, Interstate Commerce and the Gig Economy" in the Daily Report on 6/22/22.

 Stembler Family Distinguished Professor in Business Law Christopher M. Bruner presented his book The Corporation as Technology: Re-Calibrating Corporate Governance for a Sustainable Future (Oxford University Press, 2022) at a plenary “Author-Meets-Readers” session at the National Business Law Scholars Conference held at the University of Oklahoma College of Law in June.